Not My Job: 'Mad Men' Creator Matthew Weiner Gets Quizzed On Glad Men

-SAGAL: All right.
-Dale Carnegie, I'm sure you know, he became famous for his books like "How To Win Friends And Influence People."
+SAGAL: All right, Dale Carnegie, I'm sure you know, he became famous for his books like "How To Win Friends And Influence People."
 But before he got into the self-help business, he was a successful businessman.
 In fact, in business, he had what distinction?
-A, he created a brilliant ad campaign, as it happens, for horse-drawn cages called "Why the Automobile is Doomed;" B, he sold more lard in his region than anybody else in North America; or C, he created Opi-cola, a competitor to Coca-Cola that included opium?
+A, he created a brilliant ad campaign, as it happens, for horse-drawn carriages called "Why The Automobile Is Doomed," B, he sold more lard in his region than anybody else in North America or C, he created Opi-cola, a competitor to Coca-Cola that included opium?

 WEINER: (Laughter).
 I'm going to say lard.

 SAGAL: You're right.
 It was lard.

 SAGAL: He worked for the Armour Company when he was a young man - you know, Armour meat products.
 And he sold more lard and other pork by-products in Nebraska than anybody else did anywhere else in the country.

 Well, moving on.
 Here we go.
 That was very good.
 The king of the glad men in our view is motivational speaker Tony Robbins.
 Even he has faced controversy as when which of these happened?
 A, in 2013, he lobbied against legalizing recreational marijuana in Colorado because quote, "it makes the motivation business pretty much impossible," B, at a 2012 Unleash the Power Within seminar, 22 people burned their feet after walking across hot coals at his instruction or C, his 2009 motivational seminar for cats failed to motivate a single cat.